MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- The Hessian perspective into the Nature of Convolutional Neural Networks. [[paper]](https://arxiv.org/abs/2305.09088)
+  - Sidak Pal Singh, Thomas Hofmann, Bernhard Schölkopf. *ICML 2023*
+  - Key Word: Hessian Maps; Convolutional Neural Networks.
+  - <details><summary>Digest</summary> We provide a novel perspective on Convolutional Neural Networks (CNNs) by studying their Hessian maps, which capture parameter interactions.
+Using a Toeplitz representation framework, we reveal the Hessian structure and establish tight upper bounds on its rank.
+Our findings show that the Hessian rank in CNNs grows as the square root of the number of parameters, challenging previous assumptions.

 - Model-agnostic Measure of Generalization Difficulty. [[paper]](https://arxiv.org/abs/2305.01034) [[code]](https://github.com/fietelab/inductive-bias-complexity)
   - Akhilan Boopathy, Kevin Liu, Jaedong Hwang, Shu Ge, Asaad Mohammedsaleh, Ila Fiete. *ICML 2023*
   - Key Word: Generalization Difficulty; Information Content of Inductive Biases.